Owo Massacre: S'West govs declare 3-day mourning, review region's state of security - New Telegraph

 Following the attack on St Francis Catholic Church, Owo, Ondo State on June 5, where scores of worshipers were murdered by gunmen, governors within the South West states have declared a three-day mourning period in the region.

-While disclosing that the mourning period will be from June 13 to June 15, the governors directed that flags should be flown at half-mast in all public buildings, facilitates and official residences across the six states of region.
+While disclosing that the mourning period will be from June 13 to June 15, the governors directed that flags should be flown at half-mast in all public buildings, facilities and official residences across the six states of the region.

 The governors who disclosed this in a communiqué issued after a virtual meeting held over the weekend to review the state of security in the region described the deadly attack as a collective loss across all south western states.